Raghul-SK/AIML_VITyarthi_Project_/README.md

 # AI/ML Project Chatbot: "Rudhran"

 ## Project Overview
-This repository holds a Python-based conversational agent named "Rudhran."
-This conversational agent is designed as a base-level project in Artificial Intelligence and Machine Learning domains, utilizing Natural Language Processing (NLP) to comprehend and process user queries related to the domain of Artificial Intelligence and respond accordingly.
+This repository contains Python-based an AI assistant or a Chatbot named "Rudhran."
+This Chat bot is vitrual helping agent that is designed as a base level project to help in Artificial Intelligence and Machine Learning domains.
+The main back bone of this project is Natural Language Processing (NLPs), which comprehends and processes user's queries related to the Artificial Intelligence domain and responds accurately to it.

-Rather than depending on keyword-based responses, the system uses Term Frequency-Inverse Document Frequency (TF-IDF) vectorization and Cosine Similarity to fetch the most mathematically relevant responses from its knowledge base.
+Rather than depending on keyword-based responses, the system works on Term Frequency-Inverse Document Frequency (TF-IDF) vectorization and Cosine Similarity to gather the most mathematically relevant/Emphasised from the knowledge base.

 ## Key Features
-* **Dynamic Corpus Generation:** The script is entirely self-contained, meaning it does not rely on external resources.
-When initialized, it automatically generates its own `chatbot.txt` corpus, thus avoiding file not found errors.
+* **Dynamic Corpus Generation:** The script is completely self-contained, it states that it doesn't require any additional files to be installed to run the program.
+When initialized it creates it own `chatbot.txt` database where the data is present, avoiding the file not found errors.
-* **Hybrid Architecture:** The chatbot incorporates a lightweight, rule-based system for general social etiquette and a heavier, more complex machine learning model for domain-specific inquiries.
+* **Hybrid Architecture:** The chatbot is incorporated by a less weighted, rule-based system for general social etiquette and a heavier, more complex machine learning model for domain-specific inquiries.
-* **Sophisticated Text Processing:** Leverages the Natural Language Toolkit library for rigorous text processing, including punctuation stripping, tokenization, and WordNet lemmatization.
+* **Sophisticated Text Processing:** It utilizes the Natural Language Toolkit library for rigorous text processing, including punctuation stripping, tokenization, and WordNet lemmatization.
-* **Intelligent Fallback:** Automatically recognizes when a user’s input is not within its training data and responds with a friendly fallback message rather than providing an inaccurate response.
+* **Intelligent Fallback:** The system automatically recognizes if the a user’s input is not present within its training data and it responds with a friendly check on message "I'm sorry, I don't understand you" rather than providing an inappropriate answer.

 ## Tech Stack
 * **Language:** Python